lumeland/lume.land/docs/core/processors.md

 ## Create or remove pages dynamically

 Some processors can generate additional pages (or remove them).
-The second argument of the (pre)processors contain the array with all pages that are being processed.
+The second argument of the (pre)processors contains an array with all pages that are being processed.
 You can modify this array to add pages dynamically.
 For example:

 ```js